drudger/unofficial-swccg-mpc-remaster/README.md

 You will need to clean up the Lore text and possibly adjust spacing in the Game text.

 ### Limitations
-Currently, this only works for Characters: Alien, Battle-Droid, Droid, Imperial, Rebel.
+Currently, this only works for Characters (Alien, Battle-Droid, Droid, Imperial, Rebel), Effects, and Non-Combo Interrupts.

 ### Tested on
 * Windows 10